I leaned forward in my chair and rested my elbows on my knees, staring at the dog.

 "C'mere boy."

-the hardwood floor.
+He was instantly on his feet, his nails clicking on the hardwood floor.
 He sat in front of me, his head tilted, searching for the name he hadn't heard in months.

 "Tank," I whispered.